 For a great burger and milkshake

 What could be better shopping food than burgers and fries, washed down with thick milkshakes?
-Harlem Shake is the neighborhood’s most famous purveyor.
-100 West 124th Street, at Lenox Avenue
+Harlem Shake is the neighborhood’s most celebrated purveyor.
+100 W. 124th Street, at Lenox Avenue

-Astoria’s Steinway has long been a magnet for discount shoppers, and we have never needed it more in these inflation-plagued days.
-The thoroughfare flaunts its factory outlet stores from Banana Republic and the Gap, as well as discount chains like Jimmy Jazz, Fabco Shoes, and Easy Pickins.
+Astoria’s Steinway has long been a magnet for bargain shoppers, and we have never needed it more in these inflation-plagued days.
+The thoroughfare flaunts its factory outlets from Banana Republic, Children’s Place, and the Gap, as well as discount chains like Jimmy Jazz and Easy Pickins, and old standbys like Zales.

 Bagels in a comfortable setting